 - Driving Under the Influence or Disorderly Conduct;

 - Murder and Voluntary Manslaughter;

 - Terrorist Threats

-The above list of reasons of inadmissibility are not exhaustive, however these are some of the common grounds for inadmissibility.
 To successfully get your Inadmissibility Waivers approved, it must be diligently prepared and submitted to the Immigration office.
-There are numerous waivers of inadmissibility available, if you think you may be inadmissible, you should contact an experienced Immigration Attorney to review and strategically prepare your I-601 Inadmissibility Waivers.
+If you think you may be inadmissible, contact the Cipolla Law Group and let us review and strategically prepare your I-601 Inadmissibility Waivers.